OliverCadman/re_vibe_ci_ms2/README.md

 5. Sign Up/Login functionality - The ability for the user to create a profile and save their games and results to track their progress, and also register their results to the re:Vibe leaderboard.

+# Testing

+Testing Information can be found in a seperate [TESTING.md file](TESTING.md)